miklevin/Pipulate.com/software.md

 If you want the big picture, research multi-column (a.k.a. composite) primary keys and ponder their relationship to tuples being used as Python dict keys.
 It will blow your mind.
-Now we are converting these namedtuples to strings for use as dict-keys for SqliteDict, but all the same uniqueness constraints benefits are still present if you think about it.
+It's amazing how many benefits we can get of fancy, higher-end systems just through the intelligent and creative use of the common datatypes built into Python.

 ### Listing Your Accounts, Web Properties & Views with Google Analytics (GA)